-Please note that due to COVID-19 all guided tours and all S'Cool LAB workshops taking place before April 2021 have been cancelled.
-We are not able to accept requests for workshops taking place in 2020.
+Please note that due to COVID-19 all guided tours and all S'Cool LAB workshops have been cancelled until further notice.
 For more information, please read https://visit.cern/covid-19

 S'Cool LAB Workshops are available Monday - Friday between 9:00 and 17:15.